-All Department employment policies will comply with the goals of affirmative recruitment of individuals with disabilities and covered Veterans.
 The Department will maintain contact with agencies and organizations that serve this special population for the purposes of encouraging individuals with disabilities, disabled veterans and covered veterans to apply for employment within our agency.
+This will include such recruitment sources as Vocational Rehabilitation Services, the Department of Human Services, and appropriate educational or training institutions to assist in recruiting qualified individuals with disabilities and covered veterans.